How to make a clean and modern data analysis, Part II.

 - copying verbatim (word-for-word) from source and citing, but failing to make it explicit that this is a quotation (quotations should be used only rarely, if at all)

-Plagiarism will not be tolerated in the MDS program and may result in dismissal from the program.
 Students are responsible for ensuring that any work submitted does not constitute plagiarism.
-Students who are in any doubt as to what constitutes plagiarism should consult their Instructor before handing in any assignments.
+Students who are in any doubt as to what constitutes plagiarism should consult their instructor before handing in any assignments.

 For more information see the UBC Academic Misconduct policies.